kriserickson/aging-coder/src/posts/older/2011-09-05-how-i-became-twice-as-productive.md

 ---
 layout: post
-title: "How I became twice as productive"
+title: How I became twice as productive
-description: ""
+description: The author discovers that listening at double speed on the iPod app increases productivity and credibility in using faster playback.
+They reflect on preferences and the value of higher playback speeds.
 category: Lifehacks
-tags: [iphone]
+tags:
+  - iphone
 ---

 Though I had known about about 2x speed button on the iPod application forever, however the two times I ha tried to use it I found it hard to listen to.